bahrus/custom-enhancements/README.md

 });
 ```

 In the above example, we have two strings that we need to consider from the point of view of colliding with other enhancements (and with attributes of the (custom) elements themselves):  The name of the enhancement - "logger" - and the attribute(s) tied to it, if any:  'log-to-console'.
 This proposal holds that the attributes for a single enhancement must share the same base, if help from the platform is desired.
 Other enhancements can share that same base, and even share the entire  base-branch-leaf-prefix combo between different enhancements.
 It would result in multiple enhancements getting spawned.

+[TODO] Give a good example of two enhancements that would want to share the same

 > [!NOTE]
 > Each specified enhKey must be unique within a registry.